sicajc/EECS_LAB_TRAINING/lab3/README.md

 - Checking the size of multiplier and exponential IP is crucial for performance reduction, so that trade off can be made.
 - One 32-bit Fp_mult has an area of about 44000.
 And with CP of around 8 ns
 - One 32-bit Fp_exp has an are of about
+- Please first check if you have mistype the value or misconnecting the wire in your design!

+# When design is large
+1. If the design is way too large, putting the design onto fpga can greatly reduce the simulation time.